 You also need to make sure you label everything correctly.
 All blank CDs look the same.
 So be sure to note which photos are on each CD.

 And, of course, you need to buy the CDs.
 It’s an additional cost you have to consider.
-Also, make sure your computer or laptop has a disk drive first!
+Plus, make sure your computer or laptop has a disk drive first!

 6. Print Your Favorite Photos and Put Them on Display

 Most photos taken on a digital camera or smartphone exist purely in the digital world.
 They are rarely printed into a physical photo.

 But printing images is a great way to store photos.
 Not only will you have a copy of the picture you can display, but you’ll also have a copy in case the digital file is lost.

 But it’s not a solution for backing up your entire digital library.
 Whether printing at home or in a shop, it will get expensive.
 You should only print the photos that are extra special to you.